The Rolling Stones are working on a new album featuring late drummer Charlie Watts

 - READ MORE: Charlie Watts, 1941 – 2021: the ballast that kept The Rolling Stones tempered and on-track

-That’s according to The Sun, which writes that guitarist Ronnie Wood says that the band’s new album will be released next summer.
+According to The Sun, guitarist Ronnie Wood said that the band’s new album will be released next summer.
 The record will have some of Watts’ drumming work included alongside that of touring drummer Steve Jordan’s.

 Watts died last year at the age of 80.
 He had been drumming with the iconic rock’n’roll band since their formation in the early ’60s.